FiditeNemini/artcraft/_docs/local_development_setup.md

 We'll be using diesel to manage the migrations, but sqlx within the app to actually perform queries.
 Diesel is an ORM, which is dumb, so we use sqlx as at-compile-time typesafe SQL.

+The CLI is necessary to perform codegen:

 ```
 sudo apt-get install libmysqlclient-dev
-cargo install sqlx-cli --no-default-features --features rustls,mysql [2022-01-16: is this needed?]
+cargo install sqlx-cli --no-default-features --features rustls,mysql
 ```

 Diesel now supports configuring the migration directory via an environment variable,